Rita's Story

 When admitted, Rita needed a wheelchair and had overall weakness, especially on her right side.
 She required complete assistance to walk because as her knees were constantly buckling.
 Given her condition, Rita struggled to care for herself due to her pain and mobility challenges.
 Despite that, Rita set a goal to regain her ability to walk, without pain.

 Nursing coordinated with therapy to provide effective pain management before therapy sessions to maximize her comfort and range of motion.
 After therapy, nursing provided gel ice packs to help with any soreness.
-The wound nurse also monitored Rita’s surgical incisions on her lower back and with approval from the surgeon, was eventually able to remove her stiches.
+The wound nurse also monitored Rita’s surgical incisions on her lower back and with approval from the surgeon, was eventually able to remove her stitches.

 As a result of her surgery, Rita followed spinal precautions and was not allowed to bend, lift or twist.
 Occupational therapy (OT) provided training on long-handled devices including a sponge for bathing, shoe horn for assistance in putting on her shoes and a dressing stick to help her get dressed safely.
 OT also conducted family training to assist Rita’s family in preparing their home for her return.
 They covered strategies for simple home modifications including removing area rugs, placing night lights in the hallway and bathroom and clearing pathways to reduce fall risk.